 Both Chihuahuas and Yorkshire terriers are confident and self-assured breeds and Chorkies generally retain this same sort of temperament.
 Just like their parents, they are highly energetic and playful and require a great deal of exercise and play.
 They can also be extremely stubborn and willful if not provided with rules boundaries and limitations from puppyhood.
 Do not let their small size fool you.
 These dogs can be nightmares if not given proper leadership.
 They will think they run their home and rather quickly, you’ll feel more like a human pet than a dog owner.

 Like Chihuahuas, Chorkies too often feel a need to bark and alert their owners of anything suspicious.
-This, along with the Yorkshire Terriers courage, make Chorkies quite good guard dogs.
+This, along with the Yorkshire Terriers' courage, make Chorkies quite good guard dogs.
 Sure, they won’t be able to overpower any intruder, but they most certainly will be able to raise quite a racket and alert their owners of any trespassing.
-It’s also worth nothing that they may also be on high alert and bark up a storm any time a person dares to visit your home.
+It’s also worth noting that they may also be on high alert and bark up a storm any time a person dares to visit your home.
 Yet another reason why it’s important to train and socialize your Chorkie as early as possible.
 Taking them to obedience classes is a good idea to ensure that your Chorkie is a well behaved little companion and not a doggo Napoleon.
+All in all, this is quite a versatile dog breed, suited for a variety of owners and environments.

 Common Health Problems